 Benefits of Cockerel Pose (Kukkutasana)

-- The myriad benefits associated with Kukkutasana makes the muscles in the arms and the shoulders strong as well as the chest broader.
-This helps in the smooth flow of blood to these areas.
+1. The myriad benefits associated with Kukkutasana make the muscles in the arms and the shoulders strong as well as stretch the chest.

-- This practice is more beneficial for students because the balancing quality helps improve the student’s overall balance in body and mind.
-Also, it will make you calmer, happier and stronger mentally.
+7. This practice is more beneficial for students because the balancing quality helps improve the student’s overall balance in body and mind.

 Tips for Beginner’s

 As a Learner or Beginner, it might be hard to get this asana right.
 With regular practice, it can easily develop the required strength to balance without any trouble.